OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 common core of the two ligands while the atoms that differ between the two ligands are represented separately.
-An atom map defines which atoms belong to the core (mapped atoms) and which atoms are unmapped and represented separately (see :ref:`Creating atom mappings <.. _Creating Atom Mappings:>`.
+An atom map defines which atoms belong to the core (mapped atoms) and which atoms are unmapped and represented separately (see :ref:`Creating atom mappings <Creating Atom Mappings>`).
 During the alchemical transformation, mapped atoms are switched from the type in one ligand to the type in the other ligands, while unmapped atoms are switched on or off, depending on which ligand they belong to.

-.. note: In this hybrid topology approach, all bonded interactions between the dummy region and the core region are kept.
+.. note:: In this hybrid topology approach, all bonded interactions between the dummy region and the core region are kept.
           As pointed out by Fleck et al. [1]_, this can lead to systematic errors if the contribution of the dummy group does not cancel out in the thermodynamic cycle (no separability of the partition function).
 We are currently working on fixing this issue.

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~